 Fandango at the Wall tears down three types of wall: (1) physical walls, as we recorded musicians on both sides of the San Diego and Tijuana border; (2) musical walls, as we invited special guests from diﬀerent musical traditions such as jazz, classical, Broadway, hip hop, san jarocho; and (3) recording borders, as we recorded both outside in the live environment and also in a recording studio.

-What is more, this project has several formats: (1) the music album; (2) a book on the history of United States-Mexico (with a foreword by historian Douglas Brinkley and afterword by Ambassador Andrew Young) released by Hachette Audio & Grand Central Press; (3) and a feature documentary by director Varda Bar-Kar that focuses on the lives of the son jarocho musicians.
+What is more, this project has several formats: (1) live music album recorded in New York and released by Tiger Turn in 2022; (2) music album released by Resilience Music Alliance in 2018; (2) a book on the history of United States-Mexico (with a foreword by historian Douglas Brinkley and afterword by Ambassador Andrew Young) released by Hachette Audio & Grand Central Press; (3) and a feature documentary directed by Varda Bar-Kar that premiered on HBO.

-But here is the short version: on this album, you will hear the incredible Arturo O’Farrill and the Afro Latin Jazz Orchestra making music with some of the best son jarocho musicians in the world like Patrico Hidalgo, Ramón Gutiérrez Hernández, Tacho Utrera, Fernando Guadarrama Olivera, among others.
+But here is the short version: you will hear the incredible Arturo O’Farrill and the Afro Latin Jazz Orchestra making music with some of the best son jarocho musicians in the world that comprise the Conga Patria Son Jarocho Collective like Patrico Hidalgo, Ramón Gutiérrez Hernández, Tacho Utrera, Fernando Guadarrama Olivera, among others.
 You will hear the virtuosity of Regina Carter on violin, Akua Dixon on cello, and the tantalizing rhythms of Antonio Sánchez.
 The terriﬁc Villalobos Brothers inject their songs with passion and intensity.
 Rahim AlHaj Trio and Sahba Motallebi brilliantly bring the traditions of the Middle East.
 Ana Tijoux electriﬁes with her rap performance, and Mandy Gonzales takes your breath away with her powerful and searing vocals.